MrMops369/Roblox-Fast-Flags-i-use/README.md

 `{"DFIntGameNetPVHeaderTranslationZeroCutoffExponent": 10}`

-Games: Ability Wars, BIG Paintball, Blade ball
+Games: Ability Wars (Buff, Tree, Hive, Alchemist and Mushroom give you the ability to punch everyone while you are at 0,0,0), BIG Paintball, Blade ball

 ## Physics Slowdown
 This fast flag sets the current physics "FPS", this slows down all the physics related stuff aka falling, walking